 Is Leadership Spartanburg for you, you ask?

-Leadership Spartanburg is for anyone who has looked around our city and felt inspired.
+Leadership Spartanburg is for anyone who has looked around our county and felt inspired.

 Leadership for anyone who wants to have a lot of fun meeting 40 other interesting, passionate people from all walks of life.